ereedsanchez/Forest-Buddy-Server/README.md

 ### 7. Ultralytics

-For good practice, in the name of tidiness, make a directory for each of your projects that contain all its respective files
+For good practice, in the name of tidiness, make a directory for each of your projects that contain all its respective files. <br>
+I will create a folder called yolov8 in my C:\Users\YourName\ Directory and i will cd into that directory.

-I am using yolov8 so i will create a yolov8 virtual environment(venv)
+Because I am using yolov8, i will create a yolov8 virtual environment(venv)

 ```
 conda create -n yolov8 python=3.9